 If you are familiar with Marcella Hazan’s tomato sauce with onion and butter, you know it is made with three ingredients, four if you count salt.
 How then, you might be wondering, can such a sauce be simplified?

-Step 2: Chop the tomatoes, peel and halve an onion, then place them in a pot with five tablespoons of butter.
+- Slice two onions, and place them in a pot with a stick of butter.

 1. Melt a stick of butter.